hanseljulio/PairProgramming4/README.md

 2. Chair
  * Class to represent the chair furniture.
 This class extends the Furniture class.
+ * Constructor: Chair(Material material)
+   * The constructor will call the super class' constructor, Furniture, takes a Material as its argument and pass on the word 'chair' and its material.

 3. Damage
  * Class to represent damage types
+ * Constructor: Damage(String damageType)
+   * The constructor will take in a damageType argument, setting it to that specific argument

 4. Destruction
  * Main class to serve as the program driver